 There are plenty of campus activities in which you can get involved.
 First, try getting to know some of the other students in your residence hall and get acquainted with your new home.
 You may ask your resident assistant or any Welcome Week volunteers anytime for information about the specific activities taking place on campus.
 Follow @TUActivities on Twitter for schedules and updates about activities and download the TUmobile app for a full list of Welcome Week programs.

 I’m an international student, and I’m not sure where to start.

-The best place for you to start is the Office of International Student and Scholar Services on the fourth floor of Conwell Hall (1801 N. Broad St.).
+The best place for you to start is the Office of International Student and Scholar Services at 1938 Liacouras Walk, Suite 202.
 It hosts activities that cater specifically to international students and help you make a smooth transition to your new environment.
 You also may ask your resident assistant or any staff members in your building for assistance.